-I still remember the walk home through the streets of Berlin after my first ayahuasca experience.
-The city by night, bathing in dull orange street lighting, looked like a ramshackle puppet theatre, a joyless parody of true creation, completely devoid of life and substance.
+I still remember the walk home through the streets of Berlin after my first Ayahuasca journey.
+The city by night, bathing in cold street lighting, looked like a run down puppet theatre, a joyless parody of true creation, completely devoid of life and substance.
 It stood in stark contrast with what I had experienced a couple of hours earlier.
-During my ayahuasca journey I felt I had direclty witnessed Creation at work.
-I had heard the all-pervading voice of our Source, singing everything into being.
-I had opened my ears in a depth of listening that seemed to have no end and heard the song that is the uni-verse, the eternal music of creation, the sacred sound that tuned my being back into alignment with truth.
-I was still awestruck.
-Drinking ayahuasca had turned out to be an experience so infinitely bigger than I had ever dreamed possible in this world, this dimension of space and time in which an odd apparatus made of flesh and bones seems to be the only door of perception.
+Drinking Ayahuasca had turned out to be an experience so infinitely bigger than I had ever dreamed possible in this world, this dimension of space and time in which an odd apparatus made of flesh and bones seems to be the only door of perception.

-After the ceremony I walked home through the nightly streets of the city, accompanied by a couple of friends, seasoned ayahuasca travellers who had also participated in the ceremony that night.
+After the ceremony I walked home through the nightly streets of the city, accompanied by a couple of friends, more seasoned Ayahuasca travelers who had also participated in the ceremony that night.
 I was still awe-struck by the experience and didn’t feel much for talking.
-Listening to my friends conversation, I was struggling to understand how they managed to make such a quick shift from the spiritual dimension back to the world.
-How could they be chatting so casually after just having had an epiphany in which the world had lost its opaqueness and had revealed the realms of light that were hidden underneath, or beyond, as if the worlds only function had been to hide God from our awareness, an age old trick that had now finally been undone.
+Listening to my friends conversation, I was struggling to understand how they managed to make such a quick transition from the spirit realms back to the world.
+How could they be talking so casually after just having had an epiphany in which the world had lost its opaqueness and had revealed the realms of light that were hidden underneath, or beyond, as if the worlds only function had been to hide God from our awareness, an age old trick that had now finally been undone.
 How could there be space left for anything but awe and gratitude and wonder?

-Having drunk ayahuasca for the first time, I didn’t realize that the clarity of my insights would also gradually fade away.
-Still under the influence of the brew, I somehow believed my new perception and insights would, from that point on, always stay with me, with the same vividness and clarity.
-Now, many ayahuasca journeys later, I also became familiar with the process in which the light gets dimmed and what was revealed veiled again.
+Having drunk Ayahuasca for the first time, I didn’t realize that the clarity of my insights would also gradually fade away.
+Still under the influence of the medicine, I somehow believed my new perception and insight would, from that point on, always stay with me, with the same vividness and clarity.
+Now, many Ayahuasca journeys later, I also became familiar with the process in which the light gets dimmed and what was revealed veiled again.
 The conditioned mind is like a polar sea, freezing again in the wake of every ship that breaks its way through the ice.

 The human condition is, in many ways, a state of oblivion.
 Not only are we oblivious of the spiritual dimension of reality and our true nature, we are, moreover, oblivious of our oblivion.
 In this way the spiritual dimension became doubly veiled by forgetfulness.
 We forgot and subsequently forgot that we forgot.
 In this state we make no effort to remember, oblivious of the fact that there is something to remember : an infinite reality beyond the limits of our sense perception, a truth that transcends the scope of our human understanding, a freedom beyond the confines of what we believe to be possible.